(Or press Esc key)

 - any other organisations involved with the child or young person

-You may be questioned about your evidence and asked to take part in a restorative process that involves telling the child or young person how the crime has affected you.
+You may be questioned about your evidence and asked to take part in a restorative process.
+This involves telling the child or young person how the crime has affected you.

 The decision of the Children's Reporter